Kometa-Team/Kometa/docs/files/builders/trakt.md

 The expected input is a Trakt List URL.
 Multiple values are supported only as a list.

 The `sync_mode: sync` and `collection_order: custom` Setting are recommended since the lists are continuously updated and in a specific order.

 **Trakt Lists cannot be sorted through the API, but the list is always returned to the default list order if you own the list.**

 ???+ tip

     If you have [authorized Trakt](../../config/trakt.md) then you can use private Trakt Lists, this is not possible if you have not authorized Trakt.

 ???+ warning

-    Trakt lists and users come and go, and PMM has no control over this.
+    Trakt lists and users come and go, and Kometa has no control over this.
 The list URLs found in this documentation are used here as examples and are available and working at time of writing, but they may disappear at any time.
 Do not take their use here as a guarantee that they exist or are working when you read this.

 ```yaml
 collections: